trouleau/var-hawkes/README.md

 ## Install

+First `swig` must be installed beforehand in order to install the library `tick` used to generate realizations of multivariate Hawkes processes.
+See the [official repository](https://github.com/X-DataInitiative/tick) of the library for more information.

-The `varhawkes` package must be be installed to run the examples.
+Then, the `varhawkes` package must be installed to run the examples.
 To install it, run

     python setup.py -e varhawkes/